 The circus is also surrounded by several major shopping and entertainment destinations, such as the London Pavilion, a historic shopping center, and the Criterion Theatre, which has been in operation since 1874.
 The famous London’s theater district is also located near the circus, with many of the city’s best-known theatres such as The Palace Theatre and The Queen’s Theatre.

 4. British Museum

-Save enough energy and some time for the British Museum, as it is a vast and fascinating destination that has so much to offer.
+Save enough energy and some time for the British Museum (website), as it is a vast and fascinating destination that has so much to offer.
 The museum is home to numerous galleries and rooms, each filled with an incredible collection of works from the prehistoric to modern times.
 Some of the must see exhibits include the Rosetta Stone, which played a key role in deciphering ancient Egyptian hieroglyphs, the Elgin Marbles, a collection of classical Greek marble sculptures, and the Egyptian mummies.
 The museum also houses a vast collection of ancient artifacts from civilizations such as Mesopotamia, Greece and Rome, and the ancient Middle East.
 In addition to these historical pieces, the museum also has a vast collection of art and artifacts from around the world, including works from Africa, Asia, and the Americas.
 The British Museum is also home to a world-renowned collection of prints, coins and medals and other valuable items.